See the 'Joining BUHABS' section on the left-hand side of the homepage.

 Q. What social things does BUHABS do?

 We regularly organise social events throughout the year.
 All social events will be organised via Groupspaces, and will be advertised via email.
-Contact our social secretary, Marcin, for more information or to suggest ideas for socials.
+Contact our social secretary, Patrick, for more information or to suggest ideas for socials.